Nonparametric estimation of a factorizable density using diffusion models: Main Results

 \bed \item[](\bS) The factorization assumption (\bF) is satisfied and there exist constants $\beta, K > 0$ such that $p_0 \in \cH^{\beta,K}([-1,1]^{D})$ and $g_I\in \cH^{\beta,K}([-1,1]^{|I|})$ for every $I \in \cI$. \item[](\bL) There exists a constant $\tau_{1} > 0$ such that $p_0(\bx) \geq \tau_{1}$ for every $\bx \in [-1,1]^{D}$. \item[](\bB) In addition to (\bS), there exists a constant $\tau_{2} \in (0,1)$ such that \bean \sup_{\bgamma \in \bbN^{D}} \sup_{\bx: 1-\tau_{2} \leq \| \bx\|_{\infty} \leq 1 } \left\vert \D^{\bgamma} p_0(\bx) \right\vert \leq K. \eean \eed

-Note that Assumptions (\bL) and (\bB) are also considered in \cite{oko2023diffusion}.
-The assumption (\bL) on the lower bound of $p_0$ is required for technical reasons, though we believe it might be eliminated with additional technical developments.
-However, as our proof is already sufficiently lengthy, we do not explore these further technical details in the present paper.
-Recent works, such as \citet{zhang2024minimax} and \citet{wibisono2024}, do not assume a lower bound on $p_0$, but their results rely on a kernel density estimator, which is significantly different from the practical use of diffusion models.
+As in \citet{oko2023diffusion}, assumptions (\bB) and (\bL) are imposed purely for technical convenience.
+Although assuming that the density vanishes near the boundary of its support is more natural and plausible, assumption (\bL) greatly simplifies many proofs related to score-function estimation, since the score function $\nabla \log p_t(\bx)$ is defined as the ratio $\nabla p_t(\bx) / p_t(\bx)$.
+For this reason, following \citet{oko2023diffusion}, we adopted this assumption for tractability.

-Although $p_0$ is supported on the compact set $[-1,1]^D$, the support of $p_t$ is $\bbR^D$ for every $t > 0$.
-Furthermore, $p_t$ and $\widehat p_t$ are infinitely differentiable on $\bbR^D$ for $t > 0$.
-Accordingly, the difference between $p_0$ and $\widehat p$, when regarded as densities over $\bbR^D$, can be large near the boundary of $[-1,1]^D$.
-To address this issue, \cite{oko2023diffusion} introduced an additional technical assumption that $p_0$ is infinitely smooth near the boundary, which substantially reduces the approximation error at the boundary.
-We adopt this strategy, leading to the assumption (\bB).
-We also note that our main result, Theorem \ref{secthm:2}, remains valid if the constant $\tau_2$ in assumption (\bB) is replaced by $(\log n)^{-\tau_{\rm bd}}$, where $\tau_{\rm bd}$ is an arbitrarily large constant.
+It should be noted that assumption (\bL) conflicts with the regularity or smoothness condition: once the density is bounded from below by a positive constant on its support, it automatically becomes non-smooth near the boundary when viewed as a function on $\bbR^D$.
+This irregularity necessitates a careful approximation analysis near the boundary.
+To facilitate this analysis, we introduced the technical assumption (\bB), again following \citet{oko2023diffusion}.
+We also note that our main result, Theorem~\ref{secthm:2}, remains valid if the constant $\tau_2$ in assumption (\bB) is replaced by $(\log n)^{-\tau_{\rm bd}}$, where $\tau_{\rm bd}$ is an arbitrarily large constant.

+In a recent preprint, \citet{fan2025optimal} obtained similar results without assumption (\bB), and their approach could, in principle, be adapted to our framework to remove (\bB) as well.
+We also note that several recent works \citep{zhang2024minimax, wibisono2024, fu2025approximation} have established results comparable to or weaker than those of \citet{oko2023diffusion} without relying on assumptions (\bB) and (\bL).
+However, their techniques do not appear to extend easily to the setting of factorizable densities considered in our paper.